lix-pm/lix.client/README.md

 To remove a dependency simply delete the related .hxml file from your haxe_libraries folder.

 This however won't remove the dependency from your local machine.
 To do that you would have to delete it from `~/haxe/haxe_libraries` or `%AppData%\haxe\haxe_libraries`.
-This is not recommended as other projects or other dependencies might depend on the library.
-Only remove dependency locally only if you are sure it isn't being used anywhere else.

 ### Aliasing